PeterEB/coap-node/README.md

 });
 ```

 If you want to change the Resource value, you need to use API `writeResrc(oid, iid, rid, val)`.
-The following example is write to Resources sensorValue:
+The following example show you how to write Resources 'sensorValue':

 ```js
 var tempVal = gpio.read('gpio0');